Subsistence, Technology and Human Evolution

-- Contributing to the interpretation of the stone tool assemblages basing on the spatial and technological dimensions of the lithic refitting.
+- Contributing to the interpretation of the stone tool assemblages based on the spatial and technological dimensions of the lithic refitting.

 - Redefining key issues of the European Pleistocene technocomplexes, from the first Mode 1 evidences until the appearance of the early Middle Palaeolithic.

-- Introduction of the formal modelling in the study of the diffusion of technology.
+- Introducing formal modelling in the study of the diffusion of technology.
 First application to the appearance and diffusion of the Acheulean technology in Western Europe.

 2. Zooarchaeology and taphonomy

-- Studying subsistence strategies, animal resources supply models and strategies, tactics and techniques of hunting with a social and evolutionary perspective.
+- Studying subsistence strategies, animal resources supply models and strategies, and hunting tactics and techniques from a social and evolutionary perspective.

-- Analysing territorial coexistence (regional and intrasite) of hominins and carnivores in the Lower and Middle European Pleistocene, in order to establish levels of competition or symbiosis between both paleoguilds.
+- Analysing the territorial coexistence (regional and intra-site) of hominins and carnivores in the Lower and Middle European Pleistocene, in order to establish levels of competition or symbiosis between both paleoguilds.

 - Investigating the formation and fossilisation processes of the deposits studied.

-- Extension of the experimental works in order to establish relationships between the originating and/or modifying processes of the archaeological assemblages and their taphonomic modifications according to an uniformitarianist perspective.
+- Extending the experimental works in order to establish relationships between the originating and/or modifying processes of the archaeological assemblages and their taphonomic modifications according to a uniformitarian perspective.

 3. Cognition.
 This domain has been split into two clear parts:

-- Analysis of the evolutionary process of neandertalisation, using different hominin specimens from sites included in the research project (Sierra de Atapuerca, Tossal de la Font, Cova Foradà, etc.).
+- Analysis of the evolutionary process of neanderthalisation, using different hominin specimens from sites included in the research project (Sierra de Atapuerca, Tossal de la Font, Cova Foradà, etc.).

-- Conducting morphological and paleobiological studies from anthropological remains (cranial, dental and postcranial remains) focusing on aspects about diet, dental wear and buco-dental pathologies, vascular system and endocranial thermoregulation, sexual dimorphism, hearing capabilities, hand evolution.
+- Conducting morphological and paleo-biological studies from anthropological remains (cranial, dental and postcranial remains) focusing on aspects about diet, dental wear and bucco-dental pathologies, vascular system and endocranial thermoregulation, sexual dimorphism, hearing capabilities, and hand evolution.

 - Applying microscopic and three-dimensional methods (SEM, Confocal, CT, surface scanner, photogrammetry) for the analysis, documentation and reproduction of human fossils.